TUE-EE-ES/V-TSN/README.md

 # 🔬 Reference

 If you use this work, please cite:
-M. Karimi, M. Nabi, A. Khalaf, A. Nelson, K. Goossens, and T. Basten, "V-TSN: A Software-Defined TSN Overlay for General-Purpose Networks," arXiv preprint arXiv:2606.28285, Jun.
+M. Karimi, M. Nabi, A. Khalaf, A. Nelson, K. Goossens, and T. Basten, "V-TSN: A Software-Defined TSN Overlay for General-Purpose Networks," arXiv, arXiv:2606.28285 [cs.NI], Jun.
 2026.
+Available online: https://arxiv.org/abs/2606.28285